 Designing your dream home is exciting!
-You search through thousands of house plans to find the home with just the right look for you, your family, and the neighborhood you'll put it in.
-You look over the floor plan, and though you're not a designer yourself, it checks off the boxes at the top of your mind: open floor plan, master on the first floor, nice laundry room/mud room attached garage . . . so you decide to buy the plan.
+You search thousands of floor plans to find the home with just the right look for you, your family, and the neighborhood you'll put it in.
+You look over the floor plan, and though you're not a designer yourself, it checks off the boxes at the top of your mind: open floor plan, master on the first floor, nice laundry room/mudroom attached garage . . . so you decide to buy the plan.

 Then you are finally able to see all that daydreaming on paper come to fruition – and have a hand in helping it take shape.
 What's not so exciting, however, is getting to the final product after all that construction and realizing that the house you just built is not quite what you had imagined or hoped for.
 What could have gone wrong?

 You may not have paid attention to all of the details you should have, and because you're not a designer, you were unaware of some of the common pitfalls people face when deciding on the right floor plans for them and their families.